Rules and categories

 feature.

 This typically doesn't impact anything except internal compiler validation.
 When the JSON format is supported, the compiler does more strict checks to prevent name collisions in the JSON names for fields and enum values.
-However, it could impact the output of code generation plugins and it does impact how the schema can change in the future, possibly allowing changes to a message or an enum that are not amenable to using JSON encoding.
+However, it could impact the output of code generation plugins and it does impact how the schema can change in the future, possibly allowing changes to a message or an enum that aren't amenable to using JSON encoding.

 ENUM_SAME_TYPE